fatcatt316/spreedly_airlines/README.md

   * and more!

 ## Feedback on the exercise and docs
-I have a lil' list of feedback available upon request.
+I have a lil' list of feedback available upon request :)